← The archive Dispatch

 You take photos of what needs fixing or renovating, and the app runs them through AI to work out the type of job, estimate the scope, and generate a structured brief.
 No more vague descriptions, and no forgetting to mention that the ceiling is four metres high.

 Baubiber then matches your project to professionals who actually do that kind of work, in your area, currently free.
-Not a list of 200 results to scroll through, just a short list of people who are genuinely relevant.
+Not 200 search results.
+A short list.

 The professionals see rich, well-documented projects: photos, AI analysis, scope, budget range.
 They decide in seconds whether it’s worth their time.
 When they’re interested, they submit a proper offer.
 You compare offers side by side.
 You pick the one that fits.
 Done.